 Study Abroad for a Semester or a Year.
 Most students choose to study abroad for a single term during the junior year, but a full year abroad is also possible.
 Two courses per semester abroad may be used to fulfill departmental requirements.
 Guidelines are available in Princeton’s Office of Study Abroad.
 The Office of International Programs maintains a list of Approved Semester and Study Abroad Programs, including those in Europe, Africa, Asia, Latin America and the Caribbean, Middle East and North Africa, and Australia and New Zealand.

 Summer Study Abroad.
 There are numerous opportunities for summer study abroad, some partially supported by University funds.
 A summer abroad can substantially increase fluency in the language of concentration, and on occasion satisfy the departmental requirement of reading knowledge in a second foreign language.
 Interested students should consult both Princeton Summer Abroad Study Programs and the individual language and literature departments.
-PIIRS, the Fred Fox Fund, the Dean’s Fund for Study Abroad, and the Dean of the College’s Research Fund offer funding for summer study abroad.
+PIIRS, the Fred Fox Fund, the Dean’s Fund for Study Abroad, and the Office of Undergraduate Research (OUR) Fund offer funding for summer study abroad.
 Funding opportunities through Comparative Literature are described below.

 Summer Work Abroad.
 Princeton offers excellent work abroad programs; interested students should consult the Summer Work Programs, including Princeton-in-France, Princeton-in-Asia, and the Summer Work Abroad in Germany, Austria, and Switzerland.
 The International Summer Internship Program site also provides information by region.

 Summer Thesis Research Funds.
-Juniors in Comparative Literature may apply for funds to conduct senior thesis research over the summer from the Office of the Dean of the College.
+Juniors in Comparative Literature may apply for funds to conduct senior thesis research over the summer from the Office of Undergraduate Research (OUR).
 Applications are typically available in early March at their website, and are due in late March.
 Applicants must provide a research proposal, a detailed budget, and an evaluation from a potential senior thesis adviser.

 Departmental Funding.
 The Department of Comparative Literature has limited funds to be awarded on a competitive basis both to sophomores intending to major in Comparative Literature, and to juniors already enrolled in the program.
 These funds are intended to offset either the cost of formal summer language program, or the expenses associated with junior paper research.
 The funds may be used in the United States or abroad.
 Applicants are expected to seek out University funds as well.